-Lee has also published numerous short stories, short creative non-fiction and poetry in Australia, Scotland, UK, Israel, USA and Canada in Best Australian Stories, Best Australian Essays, Harper’s Bazaar, Griffith Review, Mamamia, Heat, Meanjin, Westerly, Creative Nonfiction (USA), Lilith (USA), Malahat Review (Canada) and Brand (UK) [LD4] amongst many other publications.
-She contributed to the anthologies Mothermorphosis Melbourne University Press, 2015, ed.
-Monica Dux), Culture is… (Wakefield Press, 2008, ed.
-Anne-Marie Smith), Families: Modern Australian Short Stories (Five Mile Press, 2008, ed.
-Barry Oakley) and A Revealed Life (ABC [LD6] Books, 2007, ed.
-Julianne Schultz).
-Five of her poems were selected for a performance by professional actors at Lord Ivy Gallery on 25th August 2009.
-Her writing has won various awards, including the Australian Council grant and the Varuna Eric Dark Flagship Fellowship.
+Lee’s numerous short stories, short creative non-fiction and poetry have been published widely in Australia, Scotland, UK, Israel, USA and Canada in such publications as Best Australian Stories, Best Australian Essays, Harper’s Bazaar, Griffith Review, Mamamia, Meanjin, Creative Nonfiction, Malahat Review and Brand.
+Lee also contributed to several anthologies, including Mothermorphosis (2015, Melbourne University Press, ed.
+Monica Dux), and Families: Modern Australian Short Stories (2008, Five Mile Press, ed.
+Barry Oakley).

-Lee is involved in the Australian literary community in many other ways too.
-She has judged several writing competitions, including Grace Marion Wilson Emerging Writers, launched books and literary magazines, served as a member of the Varuna Fellowship Selection panel and organised several festival and conference panels.
-Lee has also been the blogger-in-residence for the Writers Victoria website for the past three years and her private blog, featured on this website, was a finalist for Best Australian Blogs 2014.
+Lee participates in Australian literary community in many other ways.
+She launched numerous books, was the blogger-in-residence for the Writers Victoria for three years and her blog about writing, featured on this website, was a finalist for Best Australian Blogs 2014.